16- Day Pilgrimage: Slovakia, Poland, Czech Republic, Germany, Austria, Hungary

 After the service, we embark on a journey through the old city of Budapest, a place where history and spirituality intertwine.
 Our first stop is the majestic citadel atop Mount Gellert, a sentinel overlooking the city, reminding us of the strength and resilience that has shaped this land.
 From this vantage point, we can reflect on the trials and triumphs of those who have come before us.

 Next, we wander to the Royal Castle, a symbol of history and heritage, and the Parliament, an architectural marvel that embodies the spirit of democracy.
 At Heroes’ Square, we honor the legacy of the Magyar tribes, whose courage and vision forged a nation.
-Each monument whispers stories of valor and faith, inviting us to consider our own journeys and the legacies we wish to leave behind.
+The Fisherman’s Bastion, with its seven towers, stands as a tribute to the seven tribes that settled in the Carpathian Basin in 895.

 Planned Itinerary: